 Box includes: Sewing machine, extension table, power adapter, foot pedal, four bobbins, needle, needle threader and manual.

-Great for home projects
+Best for craft projects

 Easy to use?
 Check.
 Easy to carry?
 Check.
 Easy to fall in love with?
 Check.
 Brother sewing machines have a fantastic reputation for a reason and they're excellent products at affordable prices.